willangley/week-in-review/README.md

 folder in the main view, click **Copy as TaskPaper**, and then paste my tasks into an editor.
 I edit for clarity and send them to stakeholders.

+## Disclaimer

+This is not actively supported by Google; it is just code that happens to be owned by Google.

 [omnifocus]: https://www.omnigroup.com/omnifocus/
 [plug-in]: https://omni-automation.com/actions/action-01.html